From Forecasting to Planning: Policy World Model for Collaborative State-Action Prediction: More experiments

 To effectively improve the video modeling and generation capability of the Policy World Model, we propose a Dynamic Focal Loss (DFL) that emphasizes temporally varying image regions through spatial weighting.
 We conduct an ablation study on the key hyperparameters $\alpha$ and $\beta$ on nuScenes, where $\alpha$ controls the weight for spatial tokens that change over time, and $\beta$ controls the weight for those that remain unchanged across consecutive frames.
 As shown in Table~\ref{tab:beta_ablation}, we fix $\alpha$ to 1.0 and vary $\beta$ to explore their relative influence.

 We observe that when $\alpha < \beta$ and $\beta$ is set to a small value (e.g., $\beta=0.1$), the large disparity in task weights leads to overfitting in the future frame prediction task during training, while the planning task has not yet fully converged.
 This imbalance ultimately results in degraded overall performance, indicating the need to better coordinate the training progress of the two tasks for more effective joint optimization.
 On the other hand, when $\alpha \leq \beta$, the Dynamic Focal Loss mechanism tends to fail, leading to a significant drop in the quality of future frame prediction, which in turn negatively impacts the performance of the downstream planning task.
+To further illustrate the qualitative impact of DFL, we provide a visual comparison in Figure~\ref{fig:rgb_dfl1}.
+Each row corresponds to a specific model configuration: the first row shows ground truth future frames, the second row presents prediction results without DFL (with $\alpha = \beta = 1.0$, making the loss ineffective), and the third row shows results with DFL enabled (with $\alpha = 0.1$, $\beta = 0.4$).
+These visualizations demonstrate that the use of DFL helps the model better capture and represent dynamic scene elements over time, resulting in more accurate and temporally coherent predictions.